-I offer four types of editing for books and articles: substantive editing, copyediting, reference editing, and proofreading.
+I offer four editorial services: line editing, copyediting, reference editing, and proofreading.

 Once you’ve sorted out what you need—or if you need help doing so—get in touch!
-If you’re months ahead of schedule, that’s perfect; if you find yourself in need of an editor stat, try me.
-Chances are we’ll be able to work something out.
-If we can’t, I’ll do my best to help you find the perfect editor for your work.
+If you’re months ahead of schedule, that’s perfect; if you find yourself in need of an editor right away, try me.
+If we can’t work something out, I’ll do my best to help you find the perfect editor for your work.

 - You’ve been asked to revise and resubmit your manuscript because the writing is a little rough or wordy

-- You need to cut your word count by 5 percent or more
+- You need to cut down your word count

 - You’ve already worked with a developmental editor to hammer out your argument and find the best structure for your piece, but the writing doesn’t flow quite as well as you’d like it to

 In a copyedit, I will take a finer-grained look at your manuscript, cleaning up grammatical, mechanical, and spelling issues and conforming the manuscript to your preferred style guide (Chicago, MLA, SAA, or another guide if needed).

 Please note that I consider reference editing to be a separate service, so if you need both, please let me know.
 (More on reference editing below!)

 - You’re preparing to submit your manuscript to publishers and want to be sure it’s tidied up and ready to make the best impression

 - You plan to self-publish and have already completed several rounds of revision to address argument or narrative, paragraph transitions, sentence-level flow, and other larger-scale issues